-Understanding that students have formative activities outside of school and homework, not least of which is spending time with their families, Saint Rita School has implemented to following guidelines for the maximum amount of time a student should spend outside of school hours completing homework:
+Understanding that students have formative activities outside of school and homework, not least of which is spending time with their families, Saint Rita School has implemented to following guidelines for the maximum amount of time a student should spend outside of school hours completing homework: Homework does not have to be assigned every day, but should generally fall within these guidelines:

-Grades 1-3: 15 minutes maximum daily Grades 4-6: 30 minutes maximum daily contact the appropriate teacher(s) to clarify what the cause may be in order to find the best solution.

-Grades 7-8: 60 minutes maximum daily, excepting courses that can be taken for high school credit such as Algebra and Latin, which may require more daily homework
+Grades 1-3: 15 minutes daily Grades 4-5: 30 minutes daily Grades 6-8: 60 minutes excepting courses that can be taken for high school credit such as Algebra and Latin, which may require more daily homework

-If a student consistently exceeds these maximum times, the parent or student themselves should
+If a student consistently exceeds these maximum times, the parent or student themselves should contact the appropriate teacher(s) to clarify what the cause may be to find the best solution.
 Teachers will coordinate the scheduling of quizzes and tests and notice is to be given to students.

 Parents are encouraged to monitor homework for satisfactory completion.
 Student planners for homework assignments and calendar notes are required for each student and will be supplied during the first week of school for students in grades 2-8.
-Students are expected to give their best effort in finishing homework completely to include checking for spelling, neatness and proper grammar, as well as cursive handwriting and proper page heading when appropriate.
+Students are expected to give their best effort in finishing homework completely to include checking for spelling, neatness, and proper grammar, as well as cursive handwriting and proper page heading when appropriate.
 Parents are encouraged to speak with their child's teacher if an emergency arises that makes it difficult for their student to complete their work on a specific day.